Comparing public health outcomes of interventions

 Introduction

-In this tutorial we will compare intervention scenarios against each other.
-To quantify the effect of the intervention we need to compare our intervention scenario to a counter factual (baseline) scenario.
-The counter factual here is the scenario in which nothing changes, often referred to as the ‘do nothing’ scenario.
-The counter factual scenario may feature no interventions at all or, if we are investigating the potential impact of an additional intervention in the later stages of an outbreak, there may be existing interventions in place.
+In this tutorial, we will compare intervention scenarios against each other.
+To quantify the effect of an intervention, we need to compare our intervention scenario to a counterfactual (baseline) scenario.
+The counterfactual here is the scenario in which nothing changes, often referred to as the “do-nothing” scenario.
+The counterfactual scenario may feature:

-We must also decide what our outcome of interest is to make comparisons between intervention and counter factual scenarios.
+We must also define our outcome of interest to make comparisons between intervention and counterfactual scenarios.
 The outcome of interest can be:

-In this tutorial we are going to learn how to use the {epidemics} package to compare the effect of different interventions on simulated disease trajectories.
-We will access social contact data with socialmixr.
-We’ll use dplyr, ggplot2 and the pipe %>% to connect some of their functions, so let’s also call to the tidyverse package:
+In this tutorial, we will learn how to use the R package {epidemics} to compare the effect of different interventions on simulated disease trajectories.
+We will use socialmixr for social contact data and tidyverse (including dplyr, ggplot2, and the pipe %>%) for data manipulation and visualization.

 R